ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 Points the nose of the vehicle or :ref:`camera gimbal <common-cameras-and-gimbals>` at the "region of interest".
 In the example above the nose or camera would be pointed at the red marker.

-The nose will continue to point at the red marker until the end of the mission OR "clear" the do-set-roi and cause the vehicle to return to its default behaviour (i.e. pointing at the next waypoint) by adding a second DO_SET_ROI command later in the mission with all zero for Lat, Lon and Alt.
+The nose will continue to point at the red marker until the end of the mission OR "clear" the do-set-roi and cause the vehicle to return to its default behaviour (i.e. pointing at the next waypoint) by adding a second DO_SET_ROI command later in the mission with all zero for Lat, Lon, and Alt.

 **Lat, Lon** - the latitude and longitude targets.